Lunacy43/TwoMoons-Project/docs/01-Characterization/Demi/3 - Other.md

 -	Resource: Free
 -	Prerequisite:
 -	Description:
-	-	When you eat any of the below, Trigger Ghoulish Regeneration
+	-	When entity eats any of the below, Trigger Ghoulish Regeneration
-	-	When you eat a piece of your kind
+	-	When entity eats a piece of their kind
 		-	Heal (15\[lv 1-10], 30\[lv 11-20], 45\[lv 21-30])
 		-	Reduce craving by 30
-	-	When you eat a piece of a hybrid that’s mixed with your kind
+	-	When entity eats a piece of a hybrid that’s mixed with their kind
 		-	Heal (10\[lv 1-10], 20\[lv 11-20], 30\[lv 21-30])
 		-	Reduce craving by 15
-	-	When you eat a piece of yourself
+	-	When entity eats a piece of itself
 		-	Heal (5\[lv 1-10], 10\[lv 11-20], 15\[lv 21-30])
 		-	Reduce craving by 5
 		-	Gain 15 Stress